Dublin

 • Submitting the applicant’s documents.

-During this interview, asylum seekers can state their reasons for opposing a transfer to the responsible EU state.[56]
+During this interview, asylum seekers can state their reasons for opposing a transfer to the responsible country according to the Dublin Regulation.[47]
 When a request to take back or take charge an asylum seeker is being sent to another state, this is mentioned in the “proof of asylum application” (“Annex 26”).

 The asylum seeker should specifically ask for a copy of the questionnaire at the end of the interview.
 Otherwise, the lawyer will have to request a copy at the Immigration Office.
-The Belgian authorities are reluctant to issue a copy of the questionnaire automatically, as they think that asylum seekers are using these copies to rectify inconsistencies in their “made-up” statements.[57]
-Practitioners have stated that it can take up to a month or longer before they receive a copy of the questionnaire, which is often too late for the appeal or to prepare the interview at the CGRS.[58]
+In 2019 it emerged that the Belgian authorities were reluctant to issue a copy of the questionnaire automatically, as they claimed that asylum seekers were using these copies to rectify inconsistencies in their “made-up” statements.[48]

 Since 2018, the Immigration Office also conducts interviews with adult family members in the context of Article 8 of the Dublin III Regulation to ensure that the minor’s best interest is considered.
-Based on their advice, the Dublin Unit of the Immigration Office decides if reunification of the child with the adult involved is indeed in his or her best interest.
+Based on their advice, the Dublin Unit of the Immigration Office decides if reunification of the child with the adult involved is indeed in their best interest.

 Appeal

 The CALL also considers whether the sovereignty or protection clauses should have been applied by assessing potential breaches of Article 3 ECHR.
 In order to do this, the CALL considers all the relevant elements concerning the state of reception conditions and the asylum procedure in the responsible state where the Immigration Office wants to transfer the asylum seeker to; frequently taking into account national AIDA reports.
-When such information on reception conditions and the asylum procedure in the country is only invoked in an annulment procedure, the CALL will only determine whether this information should have been known by the Immigration Office and included to its assessment of the sovereignty clause, in which case it will suspend the decision (regularly causing the Immigration Office to revoke the decision spontaneously itself, as such avoiding negative follow-up jurisprudence) or even annul it and send it back to the Immigration Office for additional examination.[64]
+When such information on reception conditions and the asylum procedure in the country is only invoked in an annulment procedure, the CALL will only determine whether this information should have been known by the Immigration Office and included to its assessment of the sovereignty clause, in which case it will suspend the decision or annul it and send it back to the Immigration Office for additional examination.[52]

 Following the Tarakhel judgment, in these suspension and action for annulment the CALL not only scrutinises the general reception and procedural situation in the responsible state on systemic shortcomings, but also evaluates the need for individual guarantees from such a state in case shortcomings are not systemic, where the applicant appears to be specifically vulnerable (see the section on Dublin: Procedure).[53]